ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 *******************************************************************************

-In conventional architectures CPUs and attached devices have their own memory space and dedicated physical memory backing it up, e.g. normal RAM for CPUs and VRAM on GPUs.
+In conventional architectures CPUs and attached devices have their own memory space and dedicated physical memory backing it up, for example normal RAM for CPUs and VRAM on GPUs.
 This way each device can have physical memory optimized for its use case.
 GPUs usually have specialized memory whose bandwidth is a magnitude higher than the RAM attached to CPUs.